FLR(M) Visa Extension – Further Leave to Remain in the UK (Manchester)

 Who Can Apply for FLR(M)?

-You may be eligible for further leave to remain if you are:
+You may be eligible to apply for Further Leave to Remain (FLR) if you are:

 - A spouse, civil partner, or unmarried partner (living together for at least 2 years) of a qualifying UK resident

-- A fiancé(e) switching to a Spouse visa after marriage
+- A fiancé(e) who is switching to a Spouse visa after marriage

 - A dependent child of someone with valid leave under the family route

-You must continue to meet the original visa requirements, including proving your relationship is genuine, meeting financial thresholds, and satisfying the English language requirement.
+To qualify, you must continue to meet the original visa requirements, including proving that your relationship is genuine, meeting financial thresholds, and fulfilling the English language requirement.

 Relationship Evidence